aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/create-spreadsheet/_index.md

 ## How to Use the Create Spreadsheet API with SDKs

-### OpenAPI Specification
+### Create Spreadsheet API Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ManagementController/CreateSpreadsheet) defines a publicly accessible programming interface and enables REST interactions directly from a web browser.
+The [Create Spreadsheet API Specification](https://reference.aspose.cloud/cells/#/ManagementController/CreateSpreadsheet) defines a publicly accessible programming interface and enables REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement create spreadsheets for cells with minimal code.
+Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to build the spreadsheet with short code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: